 Musee Art Moderne is a hidden treasure of Paris.
 Located on the Seine river banks near the Eiffel Tower, housed in an art deco building, it is as rich as Centre Pompidou and far less crowded.
 First class temporary exhibitions.
 Paris museums.

 Don't confuse the Musee d'Art Moderne de la Ville de Paris, managed by the city, with the National Museum of Modern Art in Centre Pompidou, managed by the state.

+Hosted in the beautiful Palais de Tokio and continuously enriched by donations (in 2011, 4 paintings by Bernard Buffet and 61 by Giorgio de Chirico), the Musee d'Art Moderne de la Ville de Paris displays 20th century masterpieces in a spacious and bright environment.
 The museum is famous for its paintings by Giorgio de Chirico, Robert Delaunay, Raoul Dufy (La fee electricite), Fernand Leger, Henri Matisse (La danse), Kees Van Dongen.

-Musee Art Moderne is open Tuesday to Sunday from 10am to 6pm.
+Musee d'Art Moderne entrance fee: free admission to permanent collections.
+Open Tuesday to Sunday from 10am to 6pm.
 Late opening on Thursdays until 10pm (exhibitions only).
-Ticket counters close at 5.15 pm (9.15 pm on Thursdays).
+Ticket counters close at 5.15 pm (9.15 pm Thursdays).